nhpc/generator-mean-seed/main/templates/docs/running.md

 ### Running Tests
-1. Open a NEW command prompt/terminal window and type `node run.js config=test` to run the test server (this connects to the test database and wipes it clean on each run)
-2. Run `grunt` from the root app directory - this will run all tests:
+1. Run `grunt` from the root app directory - this will run all tests:
 	1. backend node.js Jasmine (API route) tests
 	2. frontend Karma unit tests
 	3. frontend Protractor / Selenium end-to-end (E2E) tests

+To ONLY run BACKEND (Node) tests, run `grunt test-backend`.

+To ONLY run FRONTEND (Angular) tests, run `grunt-frontend` BUT FIRST you must run the test server (this is normally auto-run by the backend tests) by doing:
+- Open a NEW command prompt/terminal window and type `node run.js config=test` to run the test server (this connects to the test database and wipes it clean on each run)
+	- NOTE: this used to be a required step before running ANY tests BUT it has been updated so that `app/test/all.spec.js` sets the test configuration command line args and requires `run.js` which thus self-runs the test server instead of needing to run in a separate window!
+And it exits when done so don't need to use forever to always keep the test server running and eating up resources!